Genivia/ugrep/README.md

            --tag[=TAG[,END]]
                   Disables colors to mark up matches with TAG.
 END marks the end of a match if specified, otherwise TAG.
 The default is `___'.

+           --tree, -^
+                  Output directories with matching files in a tree-like format when options -c, -l or -L are used.
+This option is enabled by --pretty when the output is sent to a terminal.

            -U, --binary
                   Disables Unicode matching for binary file matching, forcing